 The prospect of another sporting season with no or very limited stadium access for fans is sadly materialising.
-And it’s showing, once again, that TV is critical.
+And it’s showing, once again, that TV in sports sponsorship is critical.

 The constant uncertainty surrounding the sporting events sector is hardly bearable on many levels.
 The financial pressure caused by the lack of match-day revenue will leave even clubs in the richest leagues to deal with consequences that are still difficult to define.